emmanuel-bv/iotedge-iva-nano/README.md

         ifconfig
         ```

-    2. Make sure that your laptop is on the same network as yoru Jetson Nano device and open an SSH connection on your Jetson Device (password = `dlinano`):
+    2. Make sure that your laptop is on the same network as your Jetson Nano device and open an SSH connection on your Jetson Device (password = `dlinano`):

         ```bash
         ssh dlinano@your-ip-address